this-mkhy/this-mkhy/README.md

 - 💻 Frontend Developer who loves to code, build meaningful apps, write techincal blogs and learn new things each day.
 - 🌍 I am passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community
 - :pencil: My interest in the React ecosystem led me to launch <a href="https://this-react-curve.vercel.app/">React Curve</a>, open source project where I share and create small UI components to build large scale projects.
-- ⚽️ Fun fact: I love running, playing football and fifa
+- ⚡ Fun fact: I love running :running:, playing football and fifa ⚽️

 ## Projects :books:
 - <a href="https://realtors-this-mkhy.vercel.app/">Realtors</a> : Real estate app to make it easy for users to search for homes for sale and rent.